valyastriz/Ice-Breaker-Station/README.md

 ## User Story

-Title: Generate and Share Ice Breakers

-As a User looking to start conversations and engage groups with fun and interesting ice breakers.
+As A User looking to start conversations and engage groups with fun and interesting ice breakers.
 I WANT to easily generate different types of ice breakers (e.g., jokes, quotes, mad libs, two sides of a coin, ice breaker questions) and share them with others.

-So that I can quickly find and use engaging content to break the ice in social or professional settings.
+So THAT I can quickly find and use engaging content to break the ice in social or professional settings.

 ## Acceptance Criteria:

-Landing Page:
+-   Landing Page:

 The landing page includes a clean and modern design with a header, navigation menu, and a call-to-action section.